coins/bitcoin-scripts/op_lookup.md

 ## Powers of 2

-The is a lookup table for powers of two.
+This is a lookup table for powers of two.

 ```sh